StraightShotMC/.github/profile/README.md

 HI.
-I created this org to house various one off, unmaintained, or time sensitive forks of other mods. please enjoy, but keep in mind that support should not be expected for these forks, from anyone, including the original author
+I created this org to house various one off, unmaintained, or time sensitive forks, rewrites, or other derivitives of other mods.
+Please enjoy, but keep in mind that support should not be expected for these forks, from anyone, including the original author.